 Time.
-Development and Test Teams Never Have Enough of it.
+Development and test teams never have enough of it.

-This type of agile environment is proving particularly beneficial to IT teams that are also tasked with support of multiple, older versions of applications.
+What’s more, this type of agile environment is proving particularly beneficial to IT teams that are also tasked with support of multiple, older versions of applications.
 Most of us are all too familiar with the quagmire that typically occurs when a critical security vulnerability is reported for an application.
-In most cases, developers need to stop work on the current release, switch resources to the previous release, fix the issue, test and deploy the new release and then, finally, switch back to the current release—a significant waste of time and resources.
+In most cases, developers need to stop work on the current release, switch resources to the previous release, fix the issue, test and deploy the new release and then, finally, switch back to the current release–a significant waste of time and resources.

 By contrast, dev/test teams that work in the cloud can parallelize development, fix bugs, and test on multiple versions of their application–all without requiring any changes to their initial application.